-The UPD\DATA\REGION may contain some reserved or unused fields in the data structure.
+The UPD_DATA_REGION may contain some reserved or unused fields in the data structure.
 These fields are required to use the default values provided in the FSP binary.
-Intel always recommends copying the whole UPD\DATA\REGION from the flash to the local structure in the stack before overriding any field.
+Intel always recommends copying the whole UPD_DATA_REGION from the flash to a local structure in the stack before overriding any field.